themindfulcoder/homebase/content/post/git-submodules.md

 # How do I get the submodules upstream changes?

-When you need to get the upstream changes for your submodule you'll have to update your submodules referenced commit in the `.gitsubmodule` file.
+When you need to get the upstream changes for your submodule, you will have to update your submodules referenced commit in the `.gitsubmodule` file.

-We do this by changing into the submodule directory and performing a fetch and merge into the local code.
+We do this by changing into the submodule directory and performing a *fetch* and *merge* into the local code.

 ``` bash
 cd superproject/submoduleproject